 Feedback

 Unbelievers convert to believers through contact with enthusiasts who have “spread the faith” to them, loops R and B1.
 Some new converts become enthusiasts, some become activists who do not recruit, and the remaining converts become inactive believers.
-Enthusiasts only remain active for a limited time before becoming inactive and taking no further part in spreading the faith, loop B2.
-However, they remain active in other aspects of church life.
+A believer is an enthusiast for only a limited time before ceasing to spread the faith, loop B2.
+They either remain active in other aspects of church life, or become completely inactive.

-Active believers only remain active for a limited time before they become inactive, loop B3.
-This time is likely to be much longer than the duration enthusiastic as many active Christians are active for most of their lives.
+Active believers only remain active for a limited time before becoming inactive, loop B3.
+This time is likely to be much longer than the duration of enthusiasm, as many active Christians are active for most of their lives.

 The model may be enhanced with births, deaths, hardened unbelievers and reversion from all categories.
 See the Demographics model.
 The enhanced model enables more accurate calibrations, though the general model behaviour is the same.